yyl/ComputerArchitectureNotes/Pipeline.md

 ***

 The decision of a branch instruction like `beq` would not occur until its MEM stage, forcing the next instruction to wait until then.
-2 ways of solving it:
+There are 3 solutions.

 #### Always assume branch not taken